drojaazu/chrgfx/gfxdef/README.md

 `blue_size` - As anove, for blue component data

-For non-RGB based hardware:
+#### For non-RGB based hardware only:

 `reftab` - A comma delimited list of HTML style RGB colors to represent each possible non-RGB color on the original hardware

 ## Non-standard formats
 These are formats that use custom conversion functions.
 The list is small right now, but more are planned.

-`palette_tilelayerpro`
+`tilelayerpro256`,`tilelayerpro128`,`tilelayerpro64`,`tilelayerpro32`,`tilelayerpro16`

 Uses a TileLayer Pro .TPL file for the color palette.
-Only RGB format palette supported (but check the gfxdef file for notes, as the other modes can be used with the native gfxdefs).
+Only RGB format palette supported.
 The subpalette size can be modified as needed in the gfxdef file.
+TPL palettes are officionally only 16, 32, 64, 128 or 256 entries in size.
+Unfortunately, the file header does not indicate the size, so we have to specify it manually.
+You can determine this by looking at the size of your file in bytes, subtract 4 (for the header) and divide by 3.

+Each of the TPL entries in the default gfxdefs file divides the palette into one subpalette of the total number specified.
+You can manually subdivide this further to better represent your hardware.
+For example, if you have a 64 color TPL file, you can change `subpal_count` to 4 and `subpal_length` to 16 to represent a Sega Mega Drive system palette, and then use the `--subpalette` option to select colors as subpalette lines.